 What is a paper survey?

 A questionnaire printed on paper is called a paper survey.
 Paper questionnaires might seem outdated, but many market researchers still use them.
-Many online tools let you distribute your research questionnaires on paper apart from mediums like email, QR code, mobile app, website, and social media sites.
+Online tools let you distribute your research questionnaires on paper apart from mediums like email, QR code, mobile app, website, and social media sites.
 Paper-based surveys increase response rates and target difficult to reach audiences.

 Example of a printable paper survey